mpetrovich/cypress-scenario-runner/README.md

 Parameter | Default | Description
 --- | --- | ---
 `defaultCommandWait` | `0` | Number of milliseconds to wait before each scenario step.
 Useful if the UI needs a delay for DOM elements to update.
-`elementAttributeName` | `test-el` | Name of the attribute whose value is used to match given/when/then steps `valueAttributeName` | `test-val` | Name of the attribute whose value is used to match multi-checkbox inputs
+`elementAttributeName` | `data-test` | Name of the attribute whose value is used to match given/when/then steps `valueAttributeName` | `data-test-val` | Name of the attribute whose value is used to match multi-checkbox inputs

 Removal